christian-schlichtherle/neuron-di/README.md

 ## Example

+The sample code discussed in this chapter has been derived from another GitHub repository, named [Neuron DI Examples for Java].
+Please check out this repository for more glory options and details.

 ### About Neurons And Synapses

-Consider the following sample code, taken from [Neuron DI Examples for Java]:
+Consider the following sample code:

 ```java
 import java.util.*;